MicrosoftDocs/memdocs/memdocs/intune/fundamentals/role-based-access-control.md

 You can assign built-in roles to groups without further configuration.
 You can't delete or edit the name, description, type, or permissions of a built-in role.

 - **Application Manager**: Manages mobile and managed applications, can read device information and can view device configuration profiles.
+- **Endpoint Privilege Manager**: Manages Endpoint Privilege Management policies in the Intune console.
+- **Endpoint Privilege Reader**: Endpoint Privilege Readers can view Endpoint Privilege Management policies in the Intune console.
 - **Endpoint Security Manager**: Manages security and compliance features, such as security baselines, device compliance, conditional access, and Microsoft Defender for Endpoint.
+- **Help Desk Operator**: Performs remote tasks on users and devices, and can assign applications or policies to users or devices.
+- **Intune Role Administrator**: Manages custom Intune roles and adds assignments for built-in Intune roles.
+It's the only Intune role that can assign permissions to Administrators.
+- **Policy and Profile Manager**: Manages compliance policy, configuration profiles, Apple enrollment, corporate device identifiers, and security baselines.
 - **Read Only Operator**: Views user, device, enrollment, configuration, and application information.
 Can't make changes to Intune.
 - **School Administrator**: Manages Windows 10 devices in [Intune for Education](introduction-intune-education.md).
-- **Policy and Profile Manager**: Manages compliance policy, configuration profiles, Apple enrollment, corporate device identifiers, and security baselines.
-- **Help Desk Operator**: Performs remote tasks on users and devices, and can assign applications or policies to users or devices.
-- **Intune Role Administrator**: Manages custom Intune roles and adds assignments for built-in Intune roles.
-It's the only Intune role that can assign permissions to Administrators.
 - **Cloud PC Administrator**: A Cloud PC Administrator has read and write access to all Cloud PC features located within the Cloud PC blade.
 - **Cloud PC Reader**: A Cloud PC Reader has read access to all Cloud PC features located within the Cloud PC blade.